dreamdev21/react-firebase-fabricjs/README.md

 -  MailGun (https://www.mailgun.com/) - Used for application emails - Cloud Function is `mailGunFunction`
 -  Cloud Convert (https://cloudconvert.com/) - Converts all documents to HTML and generates a thumbnail image for each.
 Cloud function is `CloudConvertApi`

-## Icons

-The hopscotch icon font will automatically be compiled and linked in CSS if you change any icons in the `/resource/svg` folder.
-To view a preview of all of the icons, see `/resource/fonts/icons-preview.html`.
-To use icons in templates, for example: `<i class="icon-add"></i>`.

-## Support

-Contact hello@hopscotch.co

-## Copyright and license

-All applicable code copyright Hopscotch 2018.
-Open-source projects with their respective licenses.